Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_01_vitis_env_setup.md

 ## Lab 1: Vitis Acceleration Environment
-In this lab you will have a look at Vitis acceleration environment.
-You also will see how to setup environment for running an accelerated application on AWS F1 Instance.
-You will use a "Hello World" Example, that performs a simple vector addition function on FPGA card.
+This lab demonstrates how to setup Vitis environment and run a simple Hello World application on AWS F1 instance.
+It also gives overview of Vitis Acceleration environment.

 #### Overview of the AWS F1 Platform and Vitis Flow